dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

 WITH repeatedCTE AS (
     SELECT
         f."dossierId",
-        f."dsFieldId",
+        f."sourceId",
         f."stringValue",
-        COALESCE(ROW_NUMBER() OVER (PARTITION BY f."dossierId", f."dsFieldId" ORDER BY f."parentRowIndex"), 0) AS maxRowNbr
+        COALESCE(ROW_NUMBER() OVER (PARTITION BY f."dossierId", f."sourceId" ORDER BY f."parentRowIndex"), 0) AS maxRowNbr
     FROM fields f
     INNER JOIN dossiers d ON f."dossierId" = d.id
     WHERE f."parentRowIndex" IS NOT NULL
-    AND f."dsFieldId" IN ('I01', 'I02', 'I03', 'I08', 'I09')
+    AND f."sourceId" IN ('I01', 'I02', 'I03', 'I08', 'I09')
     AND d."demarcheId" = 1
 ),

 nonRepeatedCTE AS (
     SELECT
         f."dossierId",
-        f."dsFieldId",
+        f."sourceId",
         f."stringValue"
     FROM fields f
     INNER JOIN dossiers d ON f."dossierId" = d.id
     WHERE f."parentRowIndex" IS NULL
-    AND f."dsFieldId" IN ('I01', 'I02', 'I03', 'I08', 'I09')
+    AND f."sourceId" IN ('I01', 'I02', 'I03', 'I08', 'I09')
     AND d."demarcheId" = 1
 )

 , combinedCTE AS (
     SELECT
         n."dossierId",
-        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I01' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I01' THEN n."stringValue" END,
-                     CASE WHEN r."dsFieldId" = 'I01' THEN r."stringValue" END)) AS Identifiant,
+                     CASE WHEN r."sourceId" = 'I01' THEN r."stringValue" END)) AS "I01",
-        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I02' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I02' THEN n."stringValue" END,
-                     CASE WHEN r."dsFieldId" = 'I02' THEN r."stringValue" END)) AS Moment,
+                     CASE WHEN r."sourceId" = 'I02' THEN r."stringValue" END)) AS "I02",
-        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I03' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I03' THEN n."stringValue" END,
-                     CASE WHEN r."dsFieldId" = 'I03' THEN r."stringValue" END)) AS Titre,
+                     CASE WHEN r."sourceId" = 'I03' THEN r."stringValue" END)) AS "I03",
-        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I08' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I08' THEN n."stringValue" END,
-                     CASE WHEN r."dsFieldId" = 'I08' THEN r."stringValue" END)) AS Pays,
+                     CASE WHEN r."sourceId" = 'I08' THEN r."stringValue" END)) AS "I08",
-        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I09' THEN n."stringValue" END,
+        MAX(COALESCE(CASE WHEN n."sourceId" = 'I09' THEN n."stringValue" END,
-                     CASE WHEN r."dsFieldId" = 'I09' THEN r."stringValue" END)) AS Pays,
+                     CASE WHEN r."sourceId" = 'I09' THEN r."stringValue" END)) AS "I09"
     FROM nonRepeatedCTE n
     LEFT JOIN repeatedCTE r ON n."dossierId" = r."dossierId"
     GROUP BY n."dossierId", r.maxRowNbr